Joey Hauser

-Joey Hauser (born July 17, 1999) is an American professional basketball player for the College Park Skyhawks of the NBA G League.
+Joey Hauser (born July 17, 1999) is an American former professional basketball player who currently serves as a video assistant for the Brooklyn Nets of the National Basketball Association (NBA).
 He played college basketball for the Michigan State Spartans and Marquette Golden Eagles.

 High school career

 Hauser attended Stevens Point Area Senior High School in Stevens Point, Wisconsin.
 He helped his team win three straight Division 1 state titles.
 As a junior, he averaged 23.6 points, 11.5 rebounds and 5.1 assists per game, earning unanimous All-State and Wisconsin Valley Conference Co-Player of the Year recognition.
 In December 2017, he suffered a season-ending ankle injury which required surgery, re-aggravating an existing injury.
 One month later, Hauser graduated early from high school.
 A four-star recruit, he committed to playing college basketball for Marquette over offers from Wisconsin and Michigan State, among others.

 College career

 After graduating early from high school, Hauser enrolled at Marquette for the spring 2018 semester due to an open scholarship on the team.
 He sat out as a redshirt while rehabilitating from his ankle injury.
 On January 26, 2019, Hauser scored a freshman season-high 21 points in an 87–82 win over Xavier.
 As a freshman, he averaged 9.7 points and 5.3 rebounds per game.
 He was named to the Big East All-Freshman Team and was a five-time Big East Freshman of the Week selection.
 After the season, Hauser transferred to Michigan State.
 He sat out his next season due to National Collegiate Athletic Association transfer rules, with his appeal for immediate eligibility being denied.
 Hauser averaged 9.7 points and 5.6 rebounds per game as a redshirt junior, and earned First-team Academic All-District recognition.